jaymay2002/Quantitative-Ranking-for-Undervalued-Growth-Stocks-via-Comparative-Fundamental-Growth/README.md

 ### 3. Backtesting and Optimization
 - **Backtesting** is performed to find the optimal parameters for selecting ETFs and stocks.
-- The backtesting framework is used to determine which selection criteria (e.g., moving averages, earnings growth) provide the best results.
+- The backtesting framework is used to determine which selection criteria (e.g., moving averages, earnings growth, etc.) provide the best results.
 - The model **adjusts weightings** of various indicators to improve decision-making and portfolio performance.

 ## Key Features